bAndie91/rcbak/README.md

 ## `.rcbak.pr`

-Post-run script.
-Includes this file in the main namespace of rcbak(1) and executes it, if exists.
+Pre- and post-run script, running in the main namespace of rcbak(1), if exists.
+Strings "pre" or "post" passed in "$1".

 ## `.rcbak.lk`